The Memory Disorders Program

 As Director of Clinical Trials for the Department of Neurology, she is the primary liaison for Memory Disorders Program Clinical Trials.
 Kelly trains and oversees clinical research staff, manages MDP finance and operations, assists the MDP clinicians in their clinical practice and provides cognitive testing, visit coordination, and data management for the research trials.

-Jessica Mallory, BS
+Jessica Mallory, BA

 Senior Regulatory Affairs Manager